af-bluec/py-101/README.md

 ## 📚 Overview

-This project contains 11 Python files (including `main.py`) that showcase different aspects of Python programming, from basic data structures to advanced features like async programming and metaclasses.
+This project contains 14 Python files (including `main.py`) that showcase different aspects of Python programming, from basic data structures to advanced features like async programming, testing, and regular expressions.

 ## 📁 File Structure